-In the dynamic world of marketing agency acquisitions, determining the true value of an Methods for Marketing Agencies is a critical step for both buyers and sellers.
+In the dynamic world of marketing agency acquisitions, determining the true value of an agency is a critical step for both buyers and sellers.
 Valuation methods play a pivotal role in this process, providing insights into an agency’s financial health, growth potential, and market positioning.
 While various valuation methods exist, a multiple of EBITDA remains the gold standard and preferred choice among buyers for its simplicity and reliability.

 1. Multiple of EBITDA: The Industry Standard